Clark-guy/triviaSite/README.md

 here, no need to worry.
 There's no place on the site where you could put any particularly sensitive information, so you'll be fine.

-*Have a good day! you're the bestest ever in the world!!!!
-WOOHOO*